-- 1. Completed Request for Claim Review form

-- The original claim number

-- An indication of the item(s) needing correction

-- 2. A CMS HCFA 1500 or UB-04 paper claim form with the corrections

-- · No handwritten changes

-- · No correction fluid on form

-- 3. Any required supporting documentation
+- 1. The original claim number MUST be listed - 2.
+Any necessary modifications from the original claim - 3.
+Any required supporting documentation - 4.
+CMS-1500/HCFA-1500 or UB-04 paper claim form with corrections MUST NOT contain any of the following: - No handwritten changes - · No correction fluid on form